 She slowly rolled to her

 back, then to her other side so that she was facing him.
-"Then why are we trying to now?"
+"Then why are we

-He sighed, rolled over so
+He sighed and rolled over so

 that he was facing her too.
 "Because we never even talked about it.
+You

-You wouldn't even let us talk about it."
+wouldn't let us talk about it."

 "Don't you know